 The Best Gaming Keyboard of 2021 to Fit Every Lifestyle

 So what makes the perfect keyboard for gaming?
 The first question to ask is what kind of switches do you want?
 Most high-quality gaming keyboards feature mechanical or optical switches, though some also feature membrane options as well.
 Mechanical and optical keyboards don’t require that you push the key all the way to the bottom to register a keystroke.
-Instead, the keys activate part way down when pressed.
+Instead, the keys activate partway down when pressed.
 This makes keyboards more responsive and saves you the strain of bottoming out your keys while typing.

 Next is what form factor you are looking for.
 There is, of course, the full keyboard option with function keys and a number pad on the right side.
 You can also buy tenkeyless form factor boards, which will eliminate the number pad but keep the function keys.
-If you want to go as compact as possible, you can get a 60% keyboard, which forgoes both the number pad, arrow keys, and the function keys entirely.
+If you want to go as compact as possible, you can get a 60% keyboard, which forgoes both the number pad, arrow keys, and function keys entirely.

-The best gaming keyboard for most players.
+The best gaming keyboard

 As far as aesthetics go, the Razer Huntsman is backlit with fully customizable RGB lighting.
 You can use the Razer Chroma lighting effects through Razer Synapse which can also integrate with over 150 games.